 The vision of the VISN 19 MIRECC is: Veterans, their families, and the VHA will have increased information and options to make health decisions aimed at decreasing suicide risk.

-The Co-occurring TBI and Mental Health Symptoms held Wednesday, September 3, 2014 is being recorded and will soon be available online.
+The Co-occurring TBI and Mental Health Symptoms held Wednesday, September 3, 2014 has been recorded and is now available online.